HU-SD-S3/s3-kennisbank/vanilla-web-components/hello-world.md

 **Learning Story**: _As a developer, I want to create a simple custom element that displays "Hello World", so that I can understand the basics of custom elements._

+## Introduction

+What are Vanilla Web Components?
+Vanilla Web Components are a set of web platform APIs that allow you to create custom, reusable HTML elements, like `<hello-world>`, that can be used in your web applications.
+These elements can be used in your web applications just like built-in HTML elements (e.g. `<div>`, `<p>`, `<span>`, etc.).
+In this learning story, we will create a simple custom element that displays "Hello World".

 ## HelloWorld component

 Create a new file `hello-world.js` in the `src/view/components` folder.